English

 A short biography of a Local Travel Guide

-Born (1985) in a small village just outside downtown Urubamba, Octavio is one of five brothers, all of them involved, in one way or another, in the tourism industry.
+Born (1985) in a small village just outside downtown Urubamba, Octavio is one of five brothers.
+All of them are, in one way or another, involved in the tourism industry.
 His father used to work in the industry as well.

 However, it was his mom who taught him how to weave with a waist-loom, an activity that is usually traditional for women, but rather uncommon for men.
 She also made sure he never forgets the importance of doing good to others.
 These values are now ever-present in Octavio’s mind.

 Young Octavio started as a porter on the worldwide famous trekking route: The Inca Trail to Machu Picchu.
-Unfortunately, back in those days (and sometimes even still today) porters used to be very mistreated, obliged to carry excessive loads for very small wages and who knows what else.
+Unfortunately, back in those days (and sometimes even still today) porters used to be very mistreated.
+They were obliged to carry excessive loads for very small wages and who knows what else.

-For five years Octavio observed the difference between being a guide and being a porter and, realizing how much better a guide’s working conditions are, she decided to do what’s necessary to transition from one job to the other.
-To achieve his dream, he went to the institute in Cusco and after a few years and a great effort, he held the desired title in his hand.
+For five years Octavio observed the difference between being a guide and being a porter.
+Realizing how much better a guide’s working conditions are, he decided to do what’s necessary to transition from one job to the other.
+To achieve his dream, he went to the institute in Cusco.
+After a few years and a great effort, he held the desired title in his hand.
 He also studied English at a local NGO near his hometown.

 At this point, he already knew the most popular tourist attraction in Peru and one of the most famous ones in the world, Machu Picchu.
-He also had the great advantage of having grown up in the Sacred Valley, a hotspot of Andean culture, which is great to have authentic experiences with local people.
+He also had the great advantage of having grown up in the Sacred Valley, a hotspot of Andean culture.
+This area is great to have authentic experiences with local people.

 Today, Octavio is a man of action, knowing exactly what he wants to dedicate his time to.
 But all his current achievements do not stop him from constantly thinking about the future.
 Nowadays, he is learning his fifth language besides Quechua, Spanish, English, and Dutch.
 Can you guess which one we are talking about?
 It is German.